Gourav224/Gourav224/README.md

 - 👋 Hi, I’m Gourav Kumar Dhiman
 - 👀 I’m interested in programming
+- I'm know about C and DSA.
-- 🌱 I’m currently learning DSA
+- 🌱 I’m currently learning java
 - 💞️ I’m looking to collaborate on knowledge of programming
 - 📫 How to reach me